 Leaf tea grading is a process in the tea industry to evaluate the products based on the quality and condition of the tea leaves used to make them.
 The sizes of the tea leaves after plucking determines the quality as the smaller tea leaves are more valuable than larger tea leaves.
 There are various tea grades with the highest tea grade being “orange pekoe” and the lowest being “fannings” or “dust”.
-The tea grades are used to identify the type and style of dry leaf.
-There are various parameters that ultimately determine the tea grade like size of the leaf, type of tea leaves in the mix, bloom of the leaves, aroma, taste and the color of the final brew.
+The tea grades are used to identify the type and style of the dry leaf.
+There are various parameters that ultimately determine the tea grade like the size of the leaf, type of tea leaves in the mix, the bloom of the leaves, aroma, taste and the colour of the final brew.

 The tea grading system differs from country to country.
 The grading system that is most popularly used has its origins in India, Sri Lanka, Africa, Indonesia, Malaysia etc. They are applicable to green teas and black teas.

 Every type of tea leaf has its own significance.
-For instance, the whole leaves are known to impart more aromatic flavors.
+For instance, the whole leaves are known to impart more aromatic flavours.
 The aroma is stronger when the leaves also consist of buds and tips.
 The broken leaves and fannings, on the other hand, impart strength to the brew.

 “Pekoe” which is the highest grade of tea is also classified further into other tea grades.
 The further classification is dependent on how many adjacent young leaves were picked.
 There might be one, two or none of the adjacent leaves picked.
 The top-most quality of tea grade is the one that has only the leaf buds, that are picked by the fingertips.

 The grade of the tea is also said to reflect the caffeine content to a large extent as the leaf buds contain more caffeine content than mature tea leaves.
-The tea grade also affects the brewing.
+The tea grade also affects brewing.
 Whole leaves require the longest infusion times while fannings and dust infuse the fastest.